mebigfatguy/loc4j/README.md

     <echo message="Number of Lines Gosh Golly is ${__lines__} I'M SO PROUD"/>

 enjoy, and yes i know it's annoyingly similarly named to log4j... heheheheeheh

+I'll get it up on maven somepoint soon, so that the one of you who actually tries to use it doesn't have a hard time.
+Give me a sec.
+Cheepers.